- 08 December 2021

 Demystifying African Seats: A Look into Algeria, The Gambia & Mauritius

-Join us for this free webinar jointly organized by I-ARB Africa and Delos on “Demystifying African Seats: A Look into Algeria, The Gambia & Mauritius”, which will take place on Wednesday, 8 December at 2.30pm CET.
-The speakers will be Loubna Farage, Alejandra Lapunzina, Peter Muliisa, Dr Jamsheed Peeroo, Mourad Seghir and Leyou Tameru.
+The webinar jointly organized by I-ARB Africa and Delos on “Demystifying African Seats: A Look into Algeria, The Gambia & Mauritius”, took place on Wednesday, 8 December.
+The speakers were Loubna Farage, Alejandra Lapunzina, Peter Muliisa, Dr Jamsheed Peeroo, Mourad Seghir and Leyou Tameru.
 Their short bios are available below.

 ABOUT OUR SPEAKERS